-The Boat Club now has a sponsor in Investec and their sponsorship has recently been expanded and extended through 2019.
 Student sports remain very important and there are continuing efforts to bring alumni back to College to join in student/alumni events.
 Support for sports gear and events is always welcomed.

 Please remember that legacy giving has been the great strength in building Wolfson College's - and much of Oxford University's - collective wealth.
 It is part of what has funded the excellence at this great University.
-If you are thinking about giving a legacy to Wolfson College, please contact the Development Office.
+If you are thinking about giving a legacy to Wolfson College, please contact the Wolfson Alumni Office.

 7 August 2020Aamer Sarfraz appointed to the House of Lords